k200383/StudentAnalytics/README.md

 1. Clone this repository.
 2. In Microsoft Fabric, create a new Lakehouse and add a shortcut to the ADLS Gen2 `raw data` folder.
 3. Open and run the notebooks in the following order:
-   - `bronze_notebook.ipynb` – Loads raw CSVs
+   - `Bronze_Notebook.ipynb` – Loads raw CSVs
-   - `silver_notebook.ipynb` – Joins and cleans the data
+   - `Silver_Notebook.ipynb` – Joins and cleans the data
-   - `gold_notebook.ipynb` – Outputs gold-layer analytical tables
+   - `Gold_Notebook.ipynb` – Outputs gold-layer analytical tables
 4. Update the `.env` file with your pipeline and app credentials.
 5. Trigger the pipeline either manually or by pushing to the `main` branch to execute via GitHub Actions.